 Governmental funds.
-The focus of the School's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
+The focus of The School's governmental funds is to provide information on near-term inflows, outflows, and balances of spendable resources.
 Such information is useful in assessing the School's financing requirements.
 In particular, unreserved fund balance may serve as a useful measure of a School's net resources available for spending at the end of the fiscal year.

 The general fund is the chief operating fund of the School.
-At the end of the current fiscal year, there was \$99,000 of committed fund balance in the general fund for future capital renovations at the School.
+At the end of the current fiscal year, the unassigned fund balance was \$1,616,197, and \$201,000 was committed for capital renovations.

-The fund balance of the School's general fund increased by \$81,108 during the current fiscal year ended June 30, 2017.
+The fund balance of the School's general fund decreased by \$30,328 during the current fiscal year ended June 30, 2017.